 9.1 A NEYJL discipline panel is in place to deal with all discipline matters arising.
 The disciplinary panel shall have the full power to expel, suspend and/or fine any club, player, official or other person, subject to the Operational Rules, found guilty of misconduct and/or breach of these rules and/or breach of the Operational Rules and to order them to meet any costs incurred.

-9.2 A written report of a Match Official on the misconduct of any club, player or official must be sent via email to Jan Robinson with a copy to the offending club for receipt inside 48 hours from the conclusion of the game.
+9.2 A written report of a Match Official on the misconduct of any club, player or official must be sent via email to Alan Smith with a copy to the offending club for receipt inside 48 hours from the conclusion of the game.

 9.3 NEMG will not tolerate abuse of Match Officials.
 Anyone found to have abused a Match Official (whether player, coach or spectator) may be required to attend an ‘Awareness Course’ in addition to any other sanction which is applied.

-9.4 Reports of brawling – defined as three or more players involved - should via email be sent by the Match Official, for receipt within 48 hours of a game’s conclusion, to Jan Robinson.
+9.4 Reports of brawling – defined as three or more players involved - should via email be sent by the Match Official, for receipt within 48 hours of a game’s conclusion, to Alan Smith.
 Separate copies of the report must be lodged by the Match Official with the clubs concerned.

-9.5 Any club which does not receive from the Match Official within 48 hours a report outlining a dismissal or brawl having occurred should contact Jan Robinson immediately.
+9.5 Any club which does not receive from the Match Official within 48 hours a report outlining a dismissal or brawl having occurred should contact Alan Smith immediately.
 The failure of a club to receive a written report will not prevent action being dealt by the relevant discipline committee.

-9.6 A reported club, player, official or any other person may, to defend an allegation of misconduct, send a letter for receipt by Jan Robinson within five working days of the date of the match.
+9.6 A reported club, player, official or any other person may, to defend an allegation of misconduct, send a letter for receipt by Alan Smith within five working days of the date of the match.
 The club or such persons may in their own defence request a personal appearance and/or bring witnesses and/or submit written mitigation, to the hearing, provided that they notify the Competition Officer within five days of the alleged offence and send with it a deposit of £20.00 which must be paid to the RFL by bank transfer The deposit shall be refunded at the hearing, provided that the appellant or their designated representative attends in person and they are found not guilty..

 9.7 Unedited/video evidence shall not be an accepted method through which to defend or confirm the alleged actions that have been reported to the committee by a Match Official.

-9.8 Club secretaries or their deputies, pursuant to the hearing having not received a verdict after 24 hours should contact Jan Robinson regarding the result.
+9.8 Club secretaries or their deputies, pursuant to the hearing having not received a verdict after 24 hours should contact Alan Smith regarding the result.

-9.9 Should a case of alleged assault by a player, club official or spectator be lodged it will be reported to Jan Robinson by a Match Official.
+9.9 Should a case of alleged assault by a player, club official or spectator be lodged it will be reported to Alan Smith by a Match Official.
 The Match Official will then be instructed to make himself available to the disciplinary committee, for the purposes of interview, due notice of which shall be given in writing.
 A Match Official shall in such circumstances be entitled to claim reasonable travel expenses.

 9.10 A player’s suspension shall commence on the Saturday following the meeting at which the suspension was imposed, with the exception of any suspension of six matches or more which shall take immediate effect.